History of Dedham, Massachusetts, 1700–1799: 1704 elections

-Prior to 1704, nearly all the selectmen in town came from the old village center despite greater numbers of residents moving to more outlying areas.
+Prior to 1704, nearly all the selectmen came from the old village center despite greater numbers of residents moving to more outlying areas.
 At the March 6 Town Meeting that year, three of the five incumbent selectmen, Samuel Guild, Joshua Fisher, (Note: The son of Joshua Fisher.) and Joseph Fairbanks, all men from the village, were voted out of office.

 In their place were elected three newcomers, Ashael Smith, Amos Fisher, and Nathaniel Gay, who collectively had just one year prior service on the board, but at least two of them came from outlying areas.
 One of the selectmen reelected that year was also from an outlying area, and the third newcomer was probably in sympathy with them, giving them a majority of four to one.
 Gay also replaced Guild as Town Treasurer.

 Those from the village, upset that they had been turned out of power, began complaining that the election was illegal because there had not been enough warning given in advance of the town meeting that served as an election.
-The old board of selectmen, including those members just voted out of office, invalidated the election and called for a new one to be held on March 27.
+The old board of selectmen, including those voted out of office, invalidated the election and called for a new one to be held on March 27.
 In that election Guild was returned to both his posts as selectman and treasurer, but Fisher and Fairbanks both lost again and were replaced with men from other parts of town.
 Those from outside the village maintained a three-vote majority after the new election.

 Still upset with the outcome, several men from the village took the issue to the Suffolk County Court where they argued that both March elections were invalid.
 The court ordered a new election and, on April 17, the same men chosen at the March 6 election were elected again.
 It took several years for the villagers to reassert their political power.

 1726 and 1727 elections

-Tensions were building in town in the years 1725 and 1726 between those who lived in the center village and those who lived in the outlying parts of town.
+Tensions built in 1725 and 1726 between those who lived in the center village and those who lived in the outlying parts of town.
 In 1726, the central village recaptured the entire board of selectmen.
-On March 6, 1727, Town Meeting assembled to elect selectmen for the coming year.
-It became so contested, however, that it took two days to finish.
-Instead of the customary method of voting for the entire board at the same time, individuals stood for election for single seats.
-After the nominees for each seat were established, they were then voted through a secret, written ballot.
+On March 6, 1727, Town Meeting assembled to elect selectmen; it became so contested that it took two days to finish.
+Instead of the customary method of voting for the entire board at the same time, individuals stood for election for single seats and were voted through a secret, written ballot.

 Every incumbent lost their seat, the first time this had happened since 1690.
 Five new men were elected, including three from the Clapboard Trees section of town and two from the village who were sympathetic for their calls to separate as an independent town.